 In 2015, Sandra was required to start referring for and facilitating abortions.
 But this wasn’t something she could agree to.
 Sandra became a pediatric nurse to take care of children, not to take their lives.

 Because of this, Sandra lost her job.
-Here is her story.
+Read more about her story below.

 Sandra was 17 years old when she walked into a local children’s home.
 She knew then and there that she wanted to serve children.
 That’s why she became a pediatric nurse.